selimslab/selimslab.github.io/_NOTES/essais/teamwork.md

 * Not delegating
 * Competing with reports
 * Complaining
+* Treating people like kids, workplace is not day-care

 * Single management style, mostly the style in which you prefer to be managed
 * Hiring people like yourself